Tsunami014/Phoenix-Engine/README.md

 # TODO:
  - add many comments
- - separate easy to read code from the complex code
+ - separate easy to read code from the complex code more than what i already did
  - add in all the actions
  - add in all the debug actions
  - add in # tags